zibneuro/cortexinsilico/README.md

 ### How implement and run custom statistics

-1) Download the model data as described abvove.
+1) Download the model data as described above.

 2) View class src/computeStatistic/MyStatistic.h as template for your own implementation.